 If you wish to submit to Homebound Publications, please be aware of the following:

-- We expect our authors to be active participants in marketing their title.
+- We expect our authors to be active participants in marketing their titles.
 You should be prepared to assist in a wide range of marketing practices, including a presence on at least one social networking site; actively seeking interviews; actively seeking virtual events; networking with fellow poets; relationship building with indie booksellers and local libraries…etc.

 - We are happy to receive submissions that have been sent simultaneously to other publishers.

-- If you send us a submission in the mail, please do so knowing that no materials will be returned to the author or editor, please do not send precious or irreplaceable materials.
+- If you send us a submission in the mail, please do so knowing that no materials will be returned to you.
+Please do not send precious or irreplaceable materials.

 We look forward to reading your work!